Inevitabby/notes/trans/workout.md

 > **Rationale**: Prepare for body and voice exploration by connecting to your body, developing a non-judgemental intentional focus, and staying present.

-1. Sit comfortably in a chair with your feet flat on the flood.
-Lengthen your spine without making it rigid, adopt a dignified posture without tension.
+1. Sit comfortably with your feet flat on the floor.
+	- Lengthen your spine into a relaxed, upright posture—dignified, not rigid.
-2. Either close your eyes or look downwards slightly and soften your gaze so that you aren't focusing on anything.
+2. Close your eyes or lower your gaze.
+	- Soften your focus; relax your eyes without fixing on anything.
-3. Become aware of the thoughts, feelings, and body sensations you're feeling.
-Notice and acknowledge without changing anything.
+3. Notice your thoughts, feelings, and physical sensations.
-4. Focus inward: Stay anchored to the present by focusing on your breathing.
-Notice the sensation of air entering your mouth/nose, your body's response (abdomen, ribs, and chest movement).
-Observe the length of the in-breath and out-breath.
+	- Acknowledge them without trying to change anything.
+4. Focus inward on your breath:
+	- Feel the air entering through your nose or mouth.
+	- Sense the movement in your abdomen, ribs, and chest.
+	- Observe the rhythm of your in- and out-breaths.
-5. Focus outward: Expand your focus to your whole body.
-Notice your posture, facial expression, and any tensions in your body.
-Acknowledge your thoughts without judgement, gently refocus on your whole body or sounds in the room or outside if your mind wanders; and congratulate yourself for catching your wandering mind.
+5. Focus outward to your whole body:
+	- Notice your posture, facial expression, and any tensions in your body.
+	- Acknowledge your thoughts without judgement,
+	- If your mind wanders, gently refocus on your entire body or sounds around you; and congratulate yourself for catching your wandering mind.
 6. Keep this compassionate present-focus as you open your eyes and begin the next step of voice exploration.

 ### A2: Well begun is half done

-> **Rationale**: Prepare your posture to support breathe and voice, move towards gender-congruent habits, and have presence in a conversation.
+> **Rationale**: Prepare your posture to support breathe and voice, encourage gender-congruent habits, and project presence in conversation.

-1. Sit comfortably in a chair with your feet flat on the floor and your back upright but not rigid.
+1. Sit comfortably with feet flat on the floor and spine upright, not rigid.
-	- Check that you're on your sitting bones by rocking gently forward and backward.
+	- Rock gently forward and back to find your sitting bones.
-	- Spread your weight evenly down both legs and into the floor.
+	- Distribute weight evenly through both legs into the floor.
-	- "Switching on" the larger muscles around the spine (latissimus dorsi, sides of your back) and shoulder blade area (deltoids and trapezius) provides support so that the more intricate muscles of the larynx can move the vocal folds more freely.
+	- "Switch on" the larger muscles around the spine and shoulder blades to support the more intricate muscles of the larynx.
-	- Remember you are looking for energy and support, not tensions or rigidity.
+	- Seek energy and support, not tension or rigidity.
-2. Aim for your head to feel as if it's balancing without effort on top of your spine.
+2. Let your head balance effortlessly on top of your spine.
-3. Check that your shoulders are easy and not tense.
+3. Keep your shoulders easy and not tense.
-	- Think of the shoulders like a saucer steadily balancing the cup that is your head
+	- Imagine the shoulders are a saucer steadily balancing the cup that is your head.
-4. Check that your neck is free and not jutting out or held to one side.
+4. Keep your neck free, not jutting out or held to one side.
-	- Imaging an invisible pen attached to the end of your nose and that you are writing your name in the air with very small movement to help release tension in the joint where the spine runs into the base of the skull.
+	- Imagine an invisible pen at the end of your nose, write your name in the air with tiny movements to release tension in the skull-spine joint.
-	- Make sure your chin is not tucked in nor raised.
+	- Ensure your chin isn't tucked or raised.
-5. Check that your jaw is easy.
+5. Keep your jaw easy.
-	- Create a little space between your upper and lower back teeth so you aren't clenching your jaw.
+	- Keep it unclenched by leaving a small space between your upper and lower back teeth.
-	- Keep the tongue at a resting position behind your lower teeth for a more relaxed jaw.
+	- Rest the tongue behind your lower teeth for a more relaxed jaw.

 ### A4: Giving yourself a bear hug

-> **Rationale**: Expand the breath into the back by opening up the back and back ribs.
+> **Rationale**: Expand breath into the back and sides by opening up the back ribs.

-1. Stand with your feet hip-width apart and feel that you are stable.
+1. Stand with your feet hip-width apart.
+	- Ensure you are stable.
-	- Take a moment to be mindful and curious about your breathing as it is right now.
+	- Take a moment to be mindful about your present breathing.
-	- Make sure your knees are not locked by lightly moving them backward and forward without shifting your feet.
+	- Make sure your knees aren't locked.
+Lightly bend and release them.
-2. Hug yourself with your arms so that your right hand is touching your left side and shoulder blade and that your left hand is touching your rightg side and shoulder blade.
+2. Wrap your arms around yourself in a hug.
+	- Right hand on left side and shoulder blade.
+	- Left hand on right side and shoulder blade.
+3. Imagine you're looking down over a cliff ahead of you.
+	- Inhale through your nose to feel expansion in your rib cage, back, and sides.
+4. Hold your breath for 3 seconds, then sigh out through your mouth.
+5. Repeat.
+6. Slowly return to standing.
+	- Let your arms rest easily by your sides.
+	- Notice your breath in your back and sides.